keithballinger/dialectica/.conductor/architecture.md

 ## Config & Secrets
 - `dialectica.yml` (project defaults) + environment variables + CLI.
 Resolved config written to `runs/<id>/run.yml`.
 - `.env` holds secrets (API keys).
 No telemetry by default.
-## JSON Usage & Retries
+## JSON Usage (No Fallback)
-- Ideas/ratings: structured JSON preferred with schema validation (ideas_v1, ratings_v1).
-On invalid JSON, retry up to 2 times with guidance, then fail hard and persist payloads.
+- Ideas and ratings: structured JSON (ideas_v1, ratings_v1) required from providers.
+Any invalid JSON/timeout/error aborts the run immediately; artifacts record failure status.
-- Drafts: Markdown only.
+- Drafts: Markdown only (pretty-rendered in TUI).
+## Criteria
+- A `criteria.json` defines an overview and key/value pairs of criteria names to descriptions; TUI uses it to render score legends and explanations.

 ## Error Handling
 - ProviderError, PromptError, ArtifactError for precise failure modes.